AI, progress & app workflow

 What to do next

-For "How to keep privacy-first tracking private, useful, and realistic", choose one low-pressure action: repeat the same sequence long enough to learn from it.
-Use the related Orena guide for "How to keep privacy-first tracking private, useful, and realistic" when you want app support for that action.
-The useful signal for "How to keep privacy-first tracking private, useful, and realistic" is whether the reader can move from reading to one concrete app workflow with less uncertainty.
+For "Private workflow: privacy first tracking", choose one low-pressure action: repeat the same sequence long enough to learn from it.
+Use the related Orena guide for "Private workflow: privacy first tracking" when you want app support for that action.
+The useful signal for "Private workflow: privacy first tracking" is whether the reader can move from reading to one concrete app workflow with less uncertainty.

 Evidence boundary